Frequently Asked Questions

-- Getting there: Shuttles will be available to transport participants from from the finish to the start line on the morning of Saturday 9th June.
+- Getting there: Shuttles are available to transport participants from from the finish to the start line on the morning of Saturday 9th June.

 For those doing the 1 marathon option:

-- Day 1: there will be a shuttle from the midway basecamp back to the start early evening on the Saturday
+- Day 1: there is a shuttle from the midway basecamp back to the start early evening on the Saturday

-- Day 2: there will be a shuttle from the finish to the midway basecamp early evening on the Sunday
+- Day 2: there is a shuttle from the finish to the midway basecamp early evening on the Sunday

 Will my bags be transported for me from start to finish?